 $$

 The number of terms $M$ can be quite large (proportional to the number of features), while the number of parameters $N$ are typically much fewer (on the order of the number of views).
 Forward mode AD is very efficient for these types of problems, and it also turns out to be very easy to implement yourself without external libraries.
 The approach we introduce here has been used for more than 50 years.
-The core of AD is the chain rule, a theorem that states how differentiation works for composite functions.
+The core of AD is the chain rule, a theorem which states how differentiation works for composite functions.
 The rule reads as follows.
 Let $x$, $y$ and $z$ be scalars, then

 $$